-Your Mind Holds the Body Prisoner
+Your Mind Holds Your Body Prisoner

 Do you believe that because an individual’s symptoms follow a recognizable pattern that medicine has ascribed a name to, that their wisest (and often only) course of action should be to attempt to turn those symptoms off with powerful and suppressive medications?